NateElison18/RockBuddy_Mobile/README.md

 My final goal is to see Rock Buddy up on the Google Play store.
 Please keep an eye out!

 ## Contributors
-UI/UX design by Jordan Ireland.
+UI/UX design by Jordan Ireland. \n
-I wrote all the code.
+I wrote all the code.\n
 For feature ideas please reach out!
 I can be contacted via email: elisonnathan@gmail.com.
 Thank you!